 I have devised a way of creating pancakes in a jar to encourage as many of you to make them as possible.
 Not only is it so easy a child can do it, but it gives you a workout negating any need to visit the gym for the rest of the day!

-All you need is some of my wholegrain gluten-free flour, eggs, milk (dairy or dairy-free), sugar (if you must!), some coconut oil (or butter), a jam jar and a frying pan.
+All you need is some of my wholegrain gluten-free flour, eggs, milk (dairy or dairy-free), sugar (if you like), some coconut oil (or butter), a jam jar and a frying pan.

-For crepe style pancakes you’ll want to use my plain flour blend.
+For crepe style gluten free pancakes you’ll want to use my plain flour blend.

-For American style pancakes you need my self-raising flour blend.
+For American style gluten free pancakes you’ll need my self-raising flour blend.

 This time you’ll fill the jar half full with flour, add a little sugar if desired, crack in the egg, but only add enough milk to take you to 3/4 of the way up the jar… you can even teach your kids about maths while making these!
 Turn the jar on the side once the lid is screwed on and do your workout.